Skip to Content

-From April to late October, the sun settles over the Adriatic; the days are long and warm and are best enjoyed in summer whites, flip-flops, and a glass of something cold.
+From April to late October, the sun settles over the Adriatic Sea.
+During the summer months, the days are long and warm and best enjoyed in flip-flops with a glass of something cold.
+This is the best time to go backpacking in Croatia in Central Europe, and if you do, here's my ultimate guide to the ten best places.

 Where To Go In Croatia